dsa-ntc/birminghamdsa.github.io/_pages/get-involved.md

 <a href="mailto:steering@bhamdsa.org?subject=Question for Steering Committee">Steering Committee</a>?

-<a href="mailto:afrosoc@bhamdsa.org?subject=Question for AFROSOC">AfroSocialists and Socialists of Color Member Section</a>?
+<a href="mailto:afrosoc@bhamdsa.org?subject=Question for AfroSOC">AfroSocialists and Socialists of Color Member Section</a>?

 <a href="mailto:info@bhamdsa.org?subject=Question for Comms Committee">Communications Committee</a>?